cwi-foosball/foosball/README.md

 and it will start a qemu with the full OS running!
 Quite practical to do tests without having any raspberry pi ;-)

 Note that a file `.*qcow2` is created when running the VM to keep its state.
-You can keep it if you want to kremove the state of the VW.
+You can keep it if you want to remove the state of the VW.

+Note that for now, `foosballrasp-vm` uses an external server hosted at https://foosball.cwi.nl (so you need a vpn to access it if you are outside of the building).
+If you want to create an independent instance, you can use `foosballrasp-with-api-vm` instead to build a full website with the database, and `foosballrasp-extern-api-vm` if you want to use a local frontend but use the backend of https://foosball.cwi.nl (useful to share the same database but get a more recent GUI).

 ### Install on a raspberry pi